4admin2root/ansible-kubeadm/README.md

 # please check vgdisplay and vgremove -f in manual
 ```
 ## todo:
+if docker installed , will not reinstall it
 deal with  {{ vars['ansible_' + ka_interface]['ipv4']['address'] }}
 ceph.conf (hostname -s)
 sync heketi.db